-Our adventures in China continued with an amazing visit to the town of Yangshuo.
-This was a place that I had been looking forward to seeing for a long time.
+Our adventures in China continue with an amazing visit to the town of Yangshuo.
 When you see paintings and artwork of China, this is the area used so frequently.
-Bumpy limestone mountains, fishing boats and bamboo rafts drifting along the Li River, small villages located down in the valleys, this is a beautiful part of China.
+Bumpy limestone mountains, fishing boats and bamboo rafts drifting along the Li River, small villages located in the valleys, this is a beautiful part of China.

 Arriving in Yangshuo